Life Planning That Starts With What Matters Most

 A Clear Process for Building the Life You Want

-Life planning is about more than investments or retirement projections—it’s about aligning your financial decisions with your values, priorities, and long-term goals.
-At Heintz Wealth Management, you’ll work directly with one advisor to create a plan that evolves alongside your life.
+We believe that life planning is about more than investments or retirement projections—it’s about aligning your financial decisions with your values, priorities, and long-term goals.
+At Heintz Wealth Management, you’ll work directly with an advisor to create a plan meant to evolve alongside your life.
 The process is designed to bring clarity, structure, and confidence to the decisions ahead.

 A Planning Process Designed Around Real Life